Neonatal Abstinence Syndrome

 How is neonatal abstinence syndrome diagnosed?

-The diagnosis is made based on a history of medicine or substance abuse in the mother.
-An
+The diagnosis is made based on a history of medicine or substance use in the mother

-baby shows symptoms of the syndrome.
+of the syndrome even without a history.
 Some birth centers routinely screen all babies.

 How is neonatal abstinence syndrome treated?